google/security-research/kernelctf/rules.md

+> [!IMPORTANT]
+> This document describes the rules which apply from 2025-07-01.
+For older versions, check the [Github history of the rules page](https://github.com/google/security-research/commits/master/kernelctf/rules.md).

 # kernelCTF rules

 kernelCTF is a part of the [Google VRP](https://bughunters.google.com/about/rules/6625378258649088/google-and-alphabet-vulnerability-reward-program-vrp-rules) and is focused on making exploiting Linux kernel vulnerabilities harder by inviting security researchers to demonstrate their exploitation techniques on 0-day and 1-day vulnerabilities in various kernel versions.
 This includes the kernel version with our experimental mitigations; we'd like to see if and how researchers can bypass these mitigations.